Daniele Moyal-Sharrock: Biography

 Moyal-Sharrock has written extensively about Wittgenstein's works post Philosophical Investigations, an era for which she has coined the term 'the third Wittgenstein'.
 She is also credited, along with Annalisa Coliva and Duncan Pritchard, with developing a new type of epistemology, 'hinge epistemology', which was developed from her efforts to share the insights within Wittgenstein's On Certainty.

 She has completed a book-length study of On Certainty: Understanding Wittgenstein's On Certainty (Palgrave 2004/2007); and her other titles include Perspicuous Presentations: Essays on Wittgenstein's Philosophical Psychology; Hinge Epistemology (with A. Coliva); and F. R. Leavis: critic, teacher, philosopher.
 A further selection of her writings can be found in 'Certainty in Action: Wittgenstein on language, mind and epistemology' (Bloomsbury, 2021).
 She has provided the French translation of On Certainty (Gallimard, 2006), and is also the editor, of Reading Wittgenstein's On Certainty (Palgrave Macmillan, 2004) with William Brenner, and the editor of The Third Wittgenstein: The Post-Investigations Works (Ashgate, 2004).

-Her published work encompasses topics including Wittgenstein, epistemology, and the philosophy of literature, and she is currently working with Constantine Sandis on writing a book entitled Born Trans: Gender Inside Out.
+Her published work encompasses topics including Wittgenstein, epistemology, and the philosophy of literature, and she authored a book with Constantine Sandis entitled Real Gender: A Cis Defence of Trans Realities.
 She has also interrogated the works of F.R.
 Leavis, Cora Diamond, Maurice Merleau-Ponty, Bernard Harrison and Kendall Walton.